Mikhail22/drag-scroll--autohotkey/README.md

 ### installation
 To use the script you need AHK on your computer.
 This script was tested with AHK 1.1.28 on Windows 10 (other Windows versions should also work).
-You can download AHK here: https://www.autohotkey.com/download/1.1/
+You can download AHK here: https://www.autohotkey.com/
 (easiest option is to pick an .exe installer with recent version) Check out official website for more information: https://www.autohotkey.com/

 ### run the script
 Once you have successfully installed Autohotkey, `.ahk` files can be run by double-clicking on the `.ahk` files in explorer.
-Put all 3 files in some folder and run `mouse-scroll-run.ahk`.
+Put the 3 files in some folder:
-Files you need:

 `mouse-scroll-run.ahk` <- Run this script, it will run other two scripts:

 `rbutton-block.ahk` - Prevents the right mouse button system-wide.
 `mouse-scroll-v02.ahk` - Main script.
 Describes the scrolling logic.

+If you want to runit automatically at startup, copy paste shortcut of the `mouse-scroll-run.ahk`.
 To close the app, manually close tray icons of both scripts.

 ### usage